-Successful operation of X-ray free electron lasers (FELs) [1-3], based on self-amplified spontaneous emission (SASE) principle [4], opens up new horizons for photon science.
-However, a poor longitudinal coherence of SASE FELs stimulated efforts for its improvement.
-Since an external seeding seems to be difficult in X-ray regime, a so called self-seeding has been proposed [5-7].
-A particularly simple in technical realization self-seeding scheme [7] is now in operation at the Linac Coherent Light Source (LCLS) [8].
+this work X-ray free electron lasers (FELs) [1-3], based on selfamplified spontaneous emission (SASE) principle [4-6] produce radiation with high peak power and high bright-∄ ness.
+However, a poor longitudinal coherence of SASE FELs [7, 8] stimulated efforts for its improvement.
+Since an external seeding seems to be difficult in X-ray regime, a so called self-seeding has been proposed [9-11].
+A partic-; ularly simple in technical realization self-seeding scheme \gtrsim [11] is now in operation at LCLS [12].

 There are alternative approaches to reducing bandwidth and increasing spectral brightness of X-ray FELs without using optical elements.
-One of them (called iSASE [9]) uses chicanes within an undulator system to increase slippage of the radiation and thus a coherence time.
-Another approach was proposed by us [10] and is based on combined lasing on a harmonic in the first part of the undulator (with increased undulator parameter K) and on the fundamental in the second part.
+One of them (called iSASE [13]) uses chicanes within an undulator system to increase slippage of the radiation and thus a concentration approach was proposed by us [14] and is based on companies in the first part of the undulator (with increased undulator parameter K) and on the fundato mental in the second part.
 In this way the second part of the undulator is seeded by a narrow-band signal generated via a harmonic lasing in the first part.
-Therefore, we suggest here to call this concept HLSS FEL (Harmonic Lasing Self-Seeded FEL).
-Recently, a very similar concept was proposed in [11]: a purified SASE FEL, or pSASE.
-The authors of [11] performed numerical simulations of ISBN 978-3-95450-126-7 this scheme1 to confirm the validity of the concept.
-It was proposed in [11] to have three sections of the undulator: the harmonic lasing section (with increased K-value) is placed in between of the two sections with lower K. We notice here that simply by exchange of the first two sections (smaller K and larger K), both operating as linear amplifiers, the pSASE concept is reduced to our original concept [10].
+Therefore, we suggest here to call this concept HLSS FEL (Harmonic Lasing 불 Self-Seeded FEL).
+Recently, a very similar concept was proposed in [15]: a purified SASE FEL, or pSASE.
+The authors of [15] performed numerical simulations of this scheme to confirm the validity of the concept.
+Later on the pSASE ≈ scheme was also simulated in [16].
+It was proposed in [15] to have three sections of the undulator: the harmonic lasing section (with increased K-value) is placed in between of the two sections with lower K. We notice here that simply by exchange of the first two sections (smaller K and larger K), both operating as linear amplifiers, the pSASE concept is reduced to our original concept [14].
 In other words, pSASE FEL is a more complicated version of the HLSS FEL.